 (The following modifications should work for most shops, although your shop theme might be configured differently and require other adjustments.)

-While on the "Checkout & system" tab, use the filter tool at the top to find the field marked, "Optional address2 label" in the "Checkout contact" section.
+While on the "Checkout & system" tab, enter "address2" in the filter tool at the top to find the fields that control the address2 label in the "Checkout contact" section.
 Enter here a prompt for the special characters that you are requiring customers to enter with this bot-protection feature.
 For example, if you chose to use three periods as the string to match in STEP 1, set the prompt here to something like: "Prove you're human by entering 3 periods."
 If you want, you could add: "(Apt. # can go above.)"

-STEP 4: While on that same screen, use the filter tool at the top to search on the words "Review your address" to find the "Checkout shipping errors shipping method not available generic" section.
+STEP 4: While on that same screen, use the filter tool at the top to search on the word "generic" to find the "Checkout shipping errors shipping method not available generic" section.

-In the "One" field of this section, enter a prompt like: "Be sure to enter three periods above to prove that you are human."
+In the "One" field of this section, enter a prompt like: "Be sure to enter three periods with your shipping information to prove that you are human."

-By setting the "Optional address2 label" in this way, customers going to your checkout page will see something like this prompting them to enter the special characters needed to view shipping rates from Boxify.
+By setting the address2 labels in this way, customers going to your checkout page will see something like this prompting them to enter the special characters needed to view shipping rates from Boxify.

 Don't delay in making these changes in Shopify, because after you carry out STEP 1, Boxify will ignore requests for shipping rates it receives for your store if the second shipping-address line doesn't contain the special bot-prevention string that you had set in your Boxify preferences.
 This includes requests that Shopify sends to Boxify for draft orders.
 So when preparing a draft order, as a final step when you are ready to apply a shipping rate from Boxify, set your bot-protection string (and nothing else) on the second shipping-address line.
 If you need to add an apartment or suite, include that on the first shipping-address line.